Gogo1951/Open-Sesame/README.md

 # Open Sesame

-Automatically open clams and unlocked containers in your bags, no clicking required.
-Built-in Speedy Loot hides the loot window for near-instant auto looting, and Loot Toasts show every pickup so your eyes stay on the fight.
+Automatically open clams, containers, and unlocked lockboxes in your bags, no clicking required.
+Speedy Loot hides the loot window for faster auto loot, and Loot Toasts show every pickup so your eyes stay on the fight.
 Fast, efficient looting.

-TL;DR: Kill stuff.
-Loot stuff.
-Skip the clicking.
-Keep killing.
-Loot more, faster.
+**TL;DR:** Clams and containers open themselves, corpses empty without the loot window, and toasts show what you got.
+Less clicking, more killing.

 ## Features

 📦 **Auto-Opening** // Opens clams, sacks, crates, and unlocked containers in the background, no clicks required, and always respects your Ignore List.

-🔐 **Locked Items** // Hover a lockbox to see the Lockpicking skill it needs and whether yours clears it.
-Once unlocked, it pops open automatically.
+🔐 **Locked Items** // Hover a lockbox to see the Lockpicking skill it needs and whether yours clears it, and once it's unlocked it pops open on its own.

 ⚡ **Speedy Loot** // Hides the loot window so you can pick up loot near-instantly.

-🔊 **Loot Notifications** // On-screen toasts log every pickup, and a distinct sound plays for the good stuff.
-Both are yours to tune, or turn off.
+🔊 **Loot Notifications** // On-screen toasts log every pickup and a distinct chime plays for the good stuff, both yours to tune or turn off.

-🦺 **Safety First** // Combat, casting, low bag space, Bind on Pickup, and raid-boss containers are all skipped automatically.
-Your bags stay protected.
+🦺 **Safety First** // Combat, casting, low bag space, Bind on Pickup, and raid-boss containers are all skipped automatically, so your bags stay protected.

 ## Setup